baezortega/mutree/README.md

  6. __Recurrent mutation identification__

-    Finally, the input gene table is used to map each mutation to the gene (CDS) where it occurs, and any group of nonsynonymous mutations affecting the same gene are marked as recurrent.
+    Finally, mutated codons' positions are translated into their actual positions in the original sequence, and the input gene table is then used to map each mutation to the gene (CDS) where it occurs.
+Any group of nonsynonymous mutations affecting the same gene are marked as recurrent.
 A new tree is produced which shows only the identified recurrent mutations in each branch.

 Each one of the pipeline steps will generate an intermediate folder within the specified output directory.
 The 'logs' folder contains the global execution log, as well as the checkpoint file, which is used to record the current stage of the pipeline and can be modified in order to restart the execution in any given step: when re-running muttree with the same output folder as before, execution will be resumed at the step that follows the last step recorded in the checkpoint file.